 You are responsible for maintaining records to show the computation of the basis of your stock in the corporation.
 Schedule K-1 provides information to help you make the computation at the end of each corporate tax year.
 The basis of your stock (generally, its cost) is adjusted as follows and, except as noted, in the order listed.
-These rules apply for tax years of the S corporation beginning after 1996.
 In addition, basis may be adjusted under other provisions of the Internal Revenue Code.

-ÿ1.
-Basis is increased by (a) all income (including tax-exempt income) reported on Schedule K-1 and (b) the excess of the deduction for depletion (other than oil and gas depletion) over the basis of the property subject to depletion.
-Note: You must report the taxable income on your return (if you are required to file a return) for it to increase your basis.
+1. Basis is increased by (a) all income (including tax-exempt income) reported on Schedule K-1 and (b) the excess of the deduction for depletion (other than oil and gas depletion) over the basis of the property subject to depletion.

+Note: You must report the taxable income on your return (if you are required to file a return) for it to increase your hasis
-ÿ2.
-Basis is decreased by property distributions (including cash) made by the corporation (excluding dividend distributions reported on Form 1099-DIV and distributions in excess of basis) reported on Schedule K-1, line 20.

-ÿ3.
-Basis is decreased by (a) nondeductible expenses and (b) the depletion deduction for any oil and gas property held by the corporation, but only to the extent your pro rata share of the property's adjusted basis exceeds that deduction.

-ÿ4.
-Basis is decreased by all deductible losses and deductions reported on Schedule K-1.
+- 2. Basis is decreased by property distributions (including cash) made by the corporation (excluding dividend distributions reported on Form 1099-DIV and distributions in excess of basis) reported on Schedule K-1, line 20. - 3.
+Basis is decreased by (a) nondeductible expenses and (b) the depletion deduction for any oil and gas property held by the corporation, but only to the extent your pro rata share of the property's adjusted basis exceeds that deduction. - Basis is decreased by all deductible losses and deductions reported on Schedule K-1.